onlyjazz/flask-docs/docs/apiflows.md

 !!!note

-    Reminder!
-If you don’t set any filters field you will get all records.
+    Reminder: if you don’t set any filters field you will get all records.

 ### /flask/crf/create-CRF-and-insert-data
 This API creates a CRF in an existing event and inserts data into the CRF.